shvekyha/myVisitCrawler/README.md

 >IMPORTANT: Because of CAPTHCA + 2FA the script cannot login for you!
 A login using your phone is needed, only then you can run the script for automating the search.
 Also, the script wont book an appointment for you, but rather pop an alert window once an appointment is found.
-So you'll need to be near the computer and wait for the result, then if a sopt was found and it's suitable for you, you can stop the script and book it manually.
+So you'll need to be near the computer and wait for the result, then if a spot was found and it's suitable for you, you can stop the script and book it manually.

 ### Using the script
 #### Custom the script to your needs